(FICTION 6,870 words) (BACK TO HOME PAGE)

 MORE NAKED MEN

 From mid-August Liz had unavoidable commitments.
-She owed her mother in Orléans a couple of days, followed by an obligatory two-week vacation at Monsieur le secrétaire’s ancestral chateau in France.
+She owed her mother in Orléans a couple of days, followed by an obligatory two-week vacation at Monsieur le secrétaire’s ancestral chateau in Provence.

 Cat now caught his breath, recharged his batteries and reconnected with friends.
 He went to a hotel bar on Quai du Mont Blanc for beers with Yves Lambert, a Swiss journalist on a local newspaper.
-Their conversation soon turned to women.
+Their conversation soon turned personal.

 “We all thought you’d gone underground,” Yves joked.
 “Nobody’s seen you around in ages.
 So … who is she?
 Anybody I know?”